johnkdata10/johnkdata10/README.md

 My education and diverse work experiences have given me the ability to approach data science problems from an interdisciplinary perspective and find unorthodox solutions to them. <br>
 <br>
+I look forward to working on the next data science project!<br>
 <br>
 Check out my <a href="https://github.com/johnkdata10?tab=repositories"> Data Science Projects</a> in the areas of: